shimmyshine/automatoooor/src/chains/functions/[ALL-12] CoinGecko - Price Check/readme.md

 # CoinGecko - Price Check
 Either gets a price or gets a price and compares it to provided parameters.

+Be careful running this module too frequently to prevent CoinGecko rate limiting your requests.

 * Module ID: 12
 * Module Network: ALL
 * Module Protocol: CoinGecko